Willem Drees: Prime Minister

 The Pension and Savings Funds Act (PSW) of 1952 improved the vulnerable position of employees in private companies "by obliging the employer who had promised a pension to his employee to cover the pension risk he assumed, either with a pension fund or with an insurance company."
 However, the Act "does not oblige the employer to promise a pension: in contrast to the salary, to which the employee is entitled in all cases (cf. Article 1637 g of the Civil Code), the employee is only entitled to a pension if this has been promised."
-An Act of 29 September 1955, Stb.
-456, amending the Poor Law, introduced an amended regulation regarding the domicile of social assistance, or for the payment of the costs of nursing or care of the sick, disabled and elderly in the appropriate institutions.
+An Act of 29 September 1955, amending the Poor Law, introduced an amended regulation regarding the domicile of social assistance, or for the payment of the costs of nursing or care of the sick, disabled and elderly in the appropriate institutions.
 The aim of the amendment was to provide a more satisfactory arrangement for liability for costs.
 In 1956, a Hungarian Refugee Assistance Scheme was introduced, along with Provision for the Blind (Voorziening voor Blinden).
 This provision recognized the blind as one of the groups in society entitled to a special benefit.
 In addition to the standard allowances for maintenance, which could be increased by a children's allowance, benefits tailored to the individual case could also be awarded, "such as expenses for the mental and cultural development of the blind person, costs of education or training and medical treatment or nursing of the blind person in his family."
-In 1957, a new social health insurance scheme for indigent pensioners was set up called bejaardenverzekering ("elderly insurance").
+In 1957, a new social health insurance scheme for indigent pensioners was set up.
 In January 1958, legal aid was introduced.
 The General Widows and Pensions Act was also drafted, which was passed under the second Beel cabinet.